lukefisklennon/something-awesome/README.md

 ### Protocols

 Mesh is made up of two parts, the [core](#core-protocol) and chat protocols.
-The core isn't specific to a single service, rather providing general functionality like server discovery, message (in the general sense) delivery.
+The core is not specific to a single service, rather providing general functionality like server discovery, message (in the general sense) delivery.
 Meanwhile, the chat protocol contains the specifics of events needed by a chat service, like message metadata, user info, and typing events.

 ## Core protocol

 ### Keys and addressing

-Each new user generates their own ECDH keypair with the secp256k1 curve.
+Each new user generates their own ECDH keypair with the *secp256k1* curve.
 The public and private key sizes are 33 bytes and 32 bytes, respectively.

-The public key is that user's permanent ID.
-This ID should usually be presented to humans as a Base58-encoded string, or some other representation of that (such as a QR code).
+The public key is that user's permanent way of being addressed.
+This key should usually be presented to humans as a Base58-encoded string, or some other representation of that (such as a QR code).

+Servers should also generate their own ECDH keypairs in the same way, but these are not used for addressing.
+They are instead required to authenticate clients before delivering them messages.

+The purpose of this is to defend against denial-of-service, not to ensure confidentiality.
+This is because servers usually delete messages once they are delivered, so an attacker could prevent genuine users from receiving messages.

 ### Hash-space